MarcusKyung/brewfinder/README.md

 * _OpenBreweryDB API_

 ## Description
 _This Google Chrome Extension displays the nearest brewery to a user based on their browser location.
 This extension uses the OpenBreweryDB API (https://www.openbrewerydb.org/).
 Icons provided by IconScout (https://iconscout.com/icons/beer).
-This extension is pending approval.
-Once approved this item will be available on the Google Chrome Web Store for free._
+This extension is available on the Google Chrome Web Store under the name: BrewFinders._

 ## Known Bugs

-* _No known bugs as of 7/18/2023_
+* _No known bugs as of 7/19/2023_

 ## License